HL7/US-Core/input/pagecontent/general-guidance.md

 Servers **SHOULD** support the [`_lastUpdated`] search parameter for US Core Profiles and **SHOULD** populate [`Meta.lastUpdated`] for US Core Profiles as accurately as possible.
 Servers **SHALL** document in `CapabilityStatement.rest.resource.searchParam.documentation` the types of changes that can be detected using the `_lastUpdated` search parameter (see example snippet below).

-Example CapabilityStatement snippet for a server supporting the `_lastUpdated` search parameter for US Core Laboratory Result Observation Profile
+Example CapabilityStatement snippet for a Server supporting the `_lastUpdated` search parameter for US Core Laboratory Result Observation Profile

 ~~~
 {